marcin-chwedczuk/_blog/_posts/2018-07-08-repository-pattern-my-way.md

 To execute above query you must fulfill two if's conditions.
 This will make an integration test for the above query less readable and more fragile.
-Instead imagine that this query is enapsulated by a repository method.
+Instead imagine that this query is encapsulated by a repository method.
 In integration test you would just call that repo method and check the results - simple isn't it?